vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 ### `--debug` ###
 Short name: `-v`

-Provide verbose logging output, for troubleshooting purposes when running `vic-machine create`.
+Deploy the VCH with a more verbose level of logging, for troubleshooting purposes.
+Specifying the `--debug` option increases the verbosity of the logging for all aspects of VCH operation, not just deployment.
+For example, by setting `--debug`, you increase the verbosity of the logging for VCH initialization, VCH services, container VM initialization, and so on.
 If not specified, the `debug` value is set to 0 and verbose logging is disabled.
 Provide a value of 1 or greater to increase the verbosity of the logging.
 Note that setting debug to a value greater than 1 can affect the behavior of `vic-machine create`.
+For example, setting `--debug` to 2 or greater automatically enables SSH access to the VCH endpoint VM.
+Setting `--debug` to 3 suppresses the restart of failed components.

 <pre>--debug 1</pre>